maciejsmolinski/js-spy/README.md

 ## Purpose

-Very first draft of method that helps spy what properties of an object are being used
+Very first draft of method that helps spy what properties of an object are being used on a given website.
+Can be useful when trying to make Modernizr as light as possible.

 ## Sample Code